GwynHN/BIO373_2019/CommandLineBootCamp.md

 # Exercises

-GFF file located in /srv/kenlab/bio373_2019/SNPdata
+GFF file located in /srv/kenlab/bio373_2019/SNPcalling/reference

-1. GFF files contains information on features of a sequence: genes, introns, etc. Take a look and familiarize yourself with the format.
+GFF files contains information on features of a sequence: genes, introns, etc. Take a look and familiarize yourself with the format.
-2. How many lines are in Medtr.gff?
+1. How many lines are in Ahal.gff?
 Characters?
-3. How would you get only the ID information from the attribute column (column 9) of Medtr.gff without printing the header line?
+2. How would you get only the ID information from the attribute column (column 9) of Ahal.gff without printing the header line?
-4. How many of each type of feature (column 3) are there?
+3. How many of each type of feature (column 3) are there?
-5. How many CDS’s are there within chr1?
+4. How many CDS’s are there within chr1?

+Answers will be uploaded as text files in /srv/kenlab/bio373_2019/SNPcalling/answers